utdata/icj-class/resources/start-a-project.md

 ## Using degit

-Some projects we do in the class begin with a set of template files that already include a README and gitignore file.
+Some class projects begin with a set of template files that already include a README and gitignore file.
+In this case, we create the folder on our hard drive, but use the `degit` command to download all our needed files.

 - Create your project folder inside the `icj` folder.
 - Launch VS Code and open the folder.